Now you are even easier to see in the SUV to be seen in

 Sitting at the top of the range, the Land Rover Range Rover Evoque Convertible is only available with a restricted choice of the 2.0-litre 240hp Si4 petrol engine and the 180hp 2.0 TD4 Ingenium diesel unit.

 Both are paired to the familiar nine-speed automatic gearbox driving all four wheels.
 Off-road excursions prove that the Convertible is a bona fide Land Rover over rougher terrain and is no less capable than other Evoques despite its lack of roof.

 That additional weight means both performance and efficiency suffer compared with the hard-top Evoques.
 However, the TD4’s 0-62mph sprint is 1.3 seconds slower in the Convertible than in the Coupe, while CO2 emissions are also inferior to the hard-top’s, jumping from 129g/km to 149g/km.

 The Si4 petrol’s quicker but with a claimed average fuel economy of 32.9mpg and emissions of 201g/km, it’s only a sensible choice if you cover low annual mileages.

 In line with its position at the pinnacle of the Range Rover Evoque hierarchy, the new Convertible will only come in high-end HSE Dynamic and HSE Dynamic Lux trims.

-Featuring the upgraded 2016 interior, with increased use of leather for the dashboard and door panels, the Range Rover Evoque Convertible also debuts the 10.2-inch InControl Touch Pro infotainment system in a Land Rover.
+Featuring the upgraded interior hard-top Evoques enjoyed from their mid-life facelift, with increased use of leather for the dashboard and door panels, the Convertible also debuted the 10.2-inch InControl Touch Pro infotainment system in a Land Rover.

-Read on to find out just how good the Land Rover Range Rover Evoque Convertible is.
+Land Rover Range Rover Evoque Convertible model history